Cheesy Jalapeno and Bacon Fried Potatoes

 - To a medium size bowl, add the potatoes, onion, jalapeno, salt and pepper.
 Mix together so the salt and pepper coat the ingredients.

-- Heat a skillet on medium heat.
+- Heat an oven-safe skillet (if available) on medium heat.
 If you have a large cast iron skillet it's best to use it so that the pan can be put directly in the oven when melting the cheese.

-- To the pan add canola oil (so that it's about 1/2 inch deep in the bottom of the pan).
+- To the skillet, add canola oil (so that it's about 1/2 inch deep in the bottom of the pan).

-- To the skillet add the bacon bits and the potato mixture.
+- Then add the bacon bits and the potato mixture.
 Stir together.

-- Continue to stir all of the ingredients as they cook.
+- Continue to stir the ingredients as they cook.

-- Transfer the potatoes into an oven-safe skillet and top them with shredded cheese.
+- If using a skillet that isn't oven safe, transfer the potatoes into an oven-safe skillet or baking dish and top them with shredded cheese.

-- Bake in a preheated oven until the cheese melts (about 8 minutes).
+- Bake in a preheated oven (at 350 degrees F.) until the cheese melts (about 8 minutes).
 Serve warm.